 He began looking to me as a conduit of what was going on with the girls, not wanting to pry into their life or say the wrong thing to them for fear of an eye roll or another form of dismissal.

 It would have been easy for my husband to allow me to do most of the parenting of our daughters while he focused his time on our young son who loved his company.
 However, it wasn’t what any of us wanted.

 He didn’t want to give up the opportunity to know his daughters, even if it was challenging—and at times exasperating—trying to get them to let him into their lives.

 So, he kept trying.

 Recently, my younger daughter needed a ride home at the end of the college semester.
-Usually, my husband and I would take the trip together since it’s a long boring ride to her school, but commitments at home made it necessary for him to go alone, and it worked out great.
+Usually, my husband and I would take the trip together since it’s a long boring ride to her school.
+However, commitments at home made it necessary for him to go alone.
+And it worked out great.